 After their young son is nearly run over in the street, Cooper and Leah Tilson decide to give up high-flying careers in New York City and move to the countryside.
 In rural Bellingham, they buy up the huge old Cold Creek Manor, which is going cheaply, and convert it into their dream house.
 Cooper finds much material left behind by the previous owners and becomes fascinated with the idea of making a documentary about the house’s history.
 Dale Massie, the house’s previous owner, then turns up and asks for a job.
 Cooper hires him but then becomes suspicious after Dale says he has been in jail.
 When the house is inundated by a plague of snakes, Cooper blames Dale and fires him.
 Dale then turns nasty, promising revenge.
 At the same time, Cooper begins to uncover evidence that Dale was responsible for the murder of his own wife and children.

 Cold Creek Manor is a film that came out and just as quickly disappeared from theatres without attracting anything but forgettable reviews.
 It had the appearance of being an effort that should have been worthwhile.
-Certainly, it had prominent names like Sharon Stone and Dennis Quaid, not to mention the highly underrated Juliette Lewis, in the cast (not to mention a completely unknown Kristen Stewart).
+Certainly, it had prominent names like Sharon Stone, Dennis Quaid and Juliette Lewis, in the cast (not to mention a completely unknown Kristen Stewart).
 And at the helm was British director Mike Figgis who has made films such as Stormy Monday (1989), Internal Affairs (1990), Liebestraum (1991), Mr. Jones (1993), The Browning Version (1994), One Night Stand (1997) and Timecode (2001), as well as was nominated for an Academy Award for Leaving Las Vegas (1995).